AlibabaCloudDocs/slb/intl.en-US/Instance/Network traffic flow.md

 -   If backend ECS instances only need to handle the traffic distributed from SLB, no public bandwidth \(EIP, NAT Gateway, and public IP address\) is required, and you do not need to purchase any public bandwidth.

-    **Note:** ECS instances previously created are directly allocated with public IP addresses.
+    **Note:** Previously created ECS instances are directly allocated with public IP addresses.
 You can view the public IP addresses by using the ifconfig command.
-If these ECS instances process requests only through SLB, no traffic fee is incurred for traffic sent through the Internet even traffic statistics are read at the public network interface \(NIC\).
+If these ECS instances process requests only through SLB, no traffic fee is incurred for the traffic sent through the Internet even if traffic statistics are read at the public network interface \(NIC\).

--   If you want to provide external services through backend ECS instances, or backend ECS instances need to access the Internet, you must configure at least one of the following: a public IP address, an EIP, or a NAT Gateway.
+-   If you want to provide external services through backend ECS instances, or backend ECS instances need to access the Internet, you must configure at least one of the following: a public IP address, an Elastic IP Address \(EIP\), or a NAT Gateway.

 The following figure shows the outbound network traffic flow.